open-telemetry/opentelemetry-collector-contrib/receiver/nsxreceiver/README.md

 ## Logging Configuration

-Logging is ingested via syslog forwarding from the vCenter.
+Logging is ingested via syslog forwarding from the NSX.
 This [document](https://docs.vmware.com/en/VMware-NSX-Data-Center-for-vSphere/6.4/com.vmware.nsx.logging.doc/GUID-EA70974C-07F8-469D-8A9D-0ED54F0C8F34.html) from VMware outlines how to configure syslog forwarding from your NSX Data Center.

 ### Logging Prerequisites